 What support is available to support with the transition from primary to secondary school?
-Year 6-7 - Secondary School Transfer information sharing day attended by the SENCo and Deputy to record information which is shared about the children with SEND.
-A coffee morning for parents of all new year 7 students with vulnerabilities Meetings with the SENCo, primary school SENCo, parents and outside agencies share transition information.
-An invitation for very vulnerable year 6 students with their TA to attend a morning of activities to familiarise themselves with the school The SEN staff read the SEND files which are sent by the primary schools at the start of year 7 What support is available to support with the transition from one year group to the next in school?
-When moving up year groups in school: o Information about your child will be shared with new teachers o your child will be supported by the Inclusion staff, Form Tutors and Year Learning Coordinators.
+Year 6-7 - Secondary School Transfer information sharing day attended by the SENCo to record information which is shared about the children with SEND.
+A coffee morning for parents of all new year 7 students with vulnerabilities Meetings with the SENCo, primary school SENCo, parents and outside agencies to share transition information.
+An invitation for very vulnerable year 6 students with their TA to attend a morning of activities to familiarise themselves with the school The SEN staff read the SEND files which are sent by the primary schools at the start of year 7 to ensure we are aware of student needs.
+What support is available to support with the transition from one year group to the next in school?
+When moving up year groups in school: Information about your child will be shared with new teachers your child will be supported by the Inclusion staff including the SENCo, Form Tutors and Year Learning Coordinators.
 What support is available to support with the transition from year 8 to 9?
-KS3-4 Students and their parents are supported at an options evening and in the lead up by the SEND staff, SENCo and Deputy in making the choices as to which options pathway would best suit them and their aspirations.
-Information about your child will be shared with new teachers your child will be supported by the Inclusion staff, Form Tutors and Year Learning Coordinators.
+KS3-4 Students and their parents are supported at an options evening and in the lead up by the SEND staff, SENCo in making the choices as to which options pathway would best suit them and their aspirations.
+Information about your child will be shared with new teachers Your child will be supported by the Inclusion staff, Form Tutors and Year Learning Coordinators.
 How will we support your child when they are leaving this school or moving to sixth form?
-We recognise that "moving on" can be difficult for a student with SEND and so take steps to ensure that any transition is as
+We recognise that "moving on" can be difficult for a student with SEND and so take steps to ensure that any transition is as smooth as possible.
+Planning for Sixth form/F.E/Apprenticeships Transfer - Transition Plans are drawn up in accordance to parental, student and staff views, this is an important aspect of the year 9, 10 and 11 annual reviews.
+In Year 11: Your child will meet with our careers advisor, to create a plan for their Post 16 education.
+The SENCo and careers advisor will support you and your child on finding the most suitable college or school.
+Where appropriate, the SENCo/careers advisor will arrange visits to new schools/colleges for your child.

-G. OUR APPROACH TO TEACHING CHILDREN AND YOUNG PEOPLE WITH SEN
+C. OUR APPROACH TO TEACHING CHILDREN AND YOUNG PEOPLE WITH SEN